UnicornGlobal/strong-lumen/README.md

 * Confirm Account
 * Password Reset

+# Queue and Events

+When a user signs up an event is fired which sends out emails to the new user as well as the admin.

+You can use these events as a starting block for building non-blocking functionality.

-# Additional Packages
+# Cache

-These are the additional support packages in this project

-* tymon/jwt-auth - Provides JWT Functionality
-* phpseclib/phpseclib - Provides additional security features and algos
-* barryvdh/laravel-cors - Provides CORS functionality
-* webpatser/laravel-uuid - Provides the UUID functionality
-* illuminate/mail - For sending out confirm codes and password resets
-* guzzlehttp/guzzle - For network comms
+Cache is pre-configured with tag support.

+If you use the `::loadFromUuid($uuid)` method you will benefit from automatic cache creation and invalidation functionality built into the base model.

 # Required Configuration

+* Mail - Used for PW resets and Confirm codes
 * Cache - Used for the Throttle
-* Mail - Used for PW resets and Confirm codes
+* Queue - Used for Email and Events

-It is suggested that you use Redis for your cache.
+It is suggested that you use Redis for your cache and queue.

 # .env file notes